 Willkie Farr & Gallagher LLP and affiliates (“Willkie,” “we,” “our,” or “us”) is an international law firm, with offices located in the United States and the European Union (“EU”), and clients located throughout the world.
 In representing such clients, it may be necessary for the client to provide to Willkie information that is subject to data protection laws of the EU.
 Likewise, in performing normal human resources and business management operations for our offices in the EU, certain information transferred to the United States may be subject to data protection laws in the EU.
 This Privacy Shield Policy therefore applies to personal information transferred to the United States from the EU (referred to herein as “Personal Data”) to protect such data.

-Willkie complies with the EU-U.S. Privacy Shield Framework as set forth by the US Department of Commerce regarding the collection, use, and retention of personal data transferred from the EU to the United States.
+Willkie complies with the EU-U.S. Privacy Shield Framework and the Swiss-U.S. Privacy Shield Framework as set forth by the US Department of Commerce regarding the collection, use, and retention of personal data transferred from the EU and Switzerland to the United States respectively.

 How Does Willkie Handle Personal Data?

 Willkie maintains the Personal Data it receives in secure on-line and off-line facilities.
 Such information is not disclosed except in limited circumstances when disclosure is necessary or advisable to protect the rights, safety or property of Willkie or others; to conform to legal or regulatory requirements; or as required to protect the legitimate interests of its clients relating to Willkie’s representation of such clients.
 Such data is not disclosed to third parties unless permitted under applicable law and only if the third party operates in accordance with Willkie’s strict data standards.